dotnet/interactive/.github/ISSUE_TEMPLATE/bug_report.md

 * In a notebook, run the `#!about` magic command.
 * At the command line, run `dotnet interactive --version`.
-* In VS Code, run "Report installed version for .NET Interactive` and copy the version number from the status popup.

 - OS
     - [ ] Windows 10